MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Step 1 - Create a Container

 The Windows Server Container host will come pre-loaded with a base container image.
-To see this image run <b>docker Images</b>
+To see this image run **docker Images**
 ```
 docker images